submission2024/Topo_Concentration/README.md

 # Topo_Concentration
-This repository is an official PyTorch(Geometric) implementation of the submission of the paper 'A Topological Perspective on Demystifying GNN-Based Link Prediction Performance'
+This repository is an official PyTorch(Geometric) implementation of the submission of the paper 'A Topological Perspective on Demystifying GNN-Based Link Prediction Performance'.

+This repository includes three folder:
+- **TC-expr-small**
+- **TC-expr-collab**
+- **Analysis**